outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - core structures, for 'build' intents

     - add to solution automation workflows

+      - apply useful structures like opposite structures that are applied to interfaces to fulfill problem-solving intents
+        - example: with the 'find a prediction function' problem, the function might not be a shape, a set of subset or conditional functions, a linear function, & other solution formats
+          - this is applying the 'opposite' structure to various difference types in solution format structures to fulfill the 'filter solution space' problem-solving intent, applied to various interfaces ('opposite' applied to 'potential' interface to produce 'conditional alternative functions')

+      - calculate how much certainty can be determined with input info & apply that as a filter of the solution space & to the solution format
+        - example: with the 'find a prediction function' problem, the function may only be determinable within a certain range of alternative functions or within a certain parameter range, which may form a solution format of an area rather than a line/curve

       - find/derive/generate specific structures that are useful for specific problem-solving intents, general/core/interim function intents, or interface query intents, to implement those intents automatically
         - this involves identifying the cause of useful structures' usefulness & applying as a generative function